Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. warning::

-    If you chose to enable the door safety switch feature flag, you should only use :py:attr:`ProtocolContext.door_closed` as a form of status check, and should not use it to control robot behavior.
-If you wish to implement custom method to pause or resume protocol using :py:attr:`ProtocolContext.door_closed`, make sure you have first disabled the feature flag.
+    If you chose to enable the door safety switch feature flag, you should only use :py:obj:`.ProtocolContext.door_closed` as a form of status check, and should not use it to control robot behavior.
+If you wish to implement custom method to pause or resume protocol using :py:obj:`.ProtocolContext.door_closed`, make sure you have first disabled the feature flag.

 .. versionadded:: 2.5